 It’s worth noting that this study focuses on people’s consumption of coffee, rather than caffeine specifically.

-- Increased fat loss.
-Caffeine helps you burn fat in two ways: by reducing your appetite, which makes it easier to eat fewer calories, and by boosting your metabolic rate, which helps your body burn more calories over the course of the day.
+- Increase fat loss.
+Caffeine helps you burn fat in two ways: By reducing your appetite, which makes it easier to eat fewer calories, and by boosting your metabolic rate, which helps your body burn more calories over the course of the day.

 Studies show that caffeine can increase your metabolic rate (the amount of calories you burn over the course of the day, without exercise) by up to 11 percent.
 Combined with a healthy diet, this can help you stay lean and avoid many obesity-related health issues.